Analysis | From Collusion to Cohen, Tallying Trump’s Legal Risks

 To contact the reporter on this story: Laurence Arnold in Washington at larnold4@bloomberg.net

-To contact the editors responsible for this story: Kevin Whitelaw at kwhitelaw@bloomberg.net, Larry Liebert
+To contact the editors responsible for this story: Kevin Whitelaw at kwhitelaw@bloomberg.net, Larry Liebert, Anne Cronin

 ©2018 Bloomberg L.P.